nxshh/DevOps_Internship/README.md

 ## 📌 Completed Tasks
 - ✅ Task-01: CI/CD Pipeline using GitHub Actions
+- ✅ Task-02: Jenkins Pipeline for CI/CD
+- ✅ Task-03: IaC using Terraform

 More tasks will be added as the internship progresses.